gvwilson/fiction/santas/index.md

 nearly flipping it over in the process.

 Finner was too busy not drowning to really notice this, though.
-He'd managed to kick off one boot<span class="sidenote">His mother always told him to do up his laces properly so he didn't trip and break his neck.
+He'd managed to kick off one boot<span class="note">His mother always told him to do up his laces properly so he didn't trip and break his neck.
 It had never occurred to him to say,
 "But what if I fall into another universe and need to kick them off so I don't drown?"</span>